ConstructionPlacements

 Advertisements

-It offers enormous gains in cost and time savings, much greater accuracy in estimation, and avoiding error, alterations, and reworks due to information loss.
+It offers enormous gains in cost and time savings, much greater estimation accuracy, and the avoidance of errors, alterations, and reworks due to information loss.

-But adopting it involves much more than simply changing the software we use.
-To achieve its benefits, everyone in the architecture, engineering, and construction industries will have to learn to work in fundamentally new ways.
+However, adopting it involves much more than simply changing our software.
+Everyone in the architecture, engineering, and construction industries must learn to work in fundamentally new ways to achieve its benefits.
 It is a whole new paradigm.

 Advertisements

-As the demand for Building Information Modeling technology continues to upsurge throughout the design
+As the demand for Building Information Modeling technology continues to increase throughout the design

 and construction industries for consultants, contractors, and even owners.